Topl/Knowledge-Base/docs/Developer/BaaS Portal Onboarding/adding-polys.md

 :::info

-Polys used on our testing network our free, however, you will have to pay to acquire polys on our main network.
-In addition, you can only request one faucet transaction on the testnet for every 6 hours.
-This ensures that there will be enough test polys for all of our users.
+Polys used on our testing network are free, however, you will have to pay to acquire polys on our main network.
+Additionally, you can only request one faucet transaction on the testnet every 6 hours.
+This ensures that there are enough test polys for all of our users.

 :::